Mission: Connecting people to Nature

 With the immediate background in place, the foreground looked empty.
 So I added a few weeds.
 At this point it was dark outside and I really wished I could go look at some of the dried grasses.
 Then I remembered I have dried grasses in my studio!
 I use them for … whatever.
 I hadn’t found much use for them yet, but I cut them last year because I thought they’d be handy for something decorative eventually.
 Ha.
 Now I’m glad I had them.

-Original is For Sale, Prints too
+Original is Sold, Prints Available

 https://shop.wildozark.com/product/destination-unknown/